459018

 Flowers Foods is larger than most consumer staples companies and benefits from economies of scale, giving it an edge over its smaller competitors.

-As you can see below, the company's annualized revenue growth rate of 5.1% over the last three years was weak, but to its credit, consumers bought more of its products.
+As you can see below, the company's annualized revenue growth rate of 5.7% over the last three years was mediocre for a consumer staples business.

 Flowers Foods Total Revenue

-This quarter, Flowers Foods grew its revenue by 4.3% year on year, and its $1.13 billion in revenue was in line with Wall Street's estimates.
-Looking ahead, Wall Street expects sales to grow 2.4% over the next 12 months, a deceleration from this quarter.
+This quarter, Flowers Foods's revenue grew 2.8% year on year to $1.58 billion, falling short of Wall Street's estimates.
+Looking ahead, Wall Street expects revenue to remain flat over the next 12 months, a deceleration from this quarter.

 Gross Margin & Pricing Power